(Updates prices, adds more comment)

 The ECB's action last month will push yet more cash into circulation in Europe, but growth remains very weak at a time when U.S. jobs data on Thursday may show the non-farm economy created more than 200,000 new jobs for the fifth-month running.

-Another short term question is where BNP Paribas will get the almost $9 billion it has agreed to pay U.S. authorities in a settlement for sanctions.
-Some traders were speculating on Monday that the bank has not hedged the bulk of any such dollar order and will need to do it in the market.
+One big question is where BNP will get the dollars it needs to pay its U.S. fine.
+Some traders were speculating on Monday that the bank has not hedged the bulk of any such dollar order and will need to buy the dollars in the market.
+Any sign of that, several said, would launch a volley of euro sales.

-The Australian dollar, meanwhile, rose after a central bank policy statement was less dovish than some market participants had expected and stopped short of explicitly talking down the currency.
+The Australian dollar, meanwhile, rose after a central bank statement was less dovish than some market participants expected and stopped short of explicitly talking down the currency.

 The Reserve Bank of Australia kept its cash rate steady at a record low of 2.5 percent as widely expected, after minutes of its last policy meeting in June predicted subpar economic growth for the whole year ahead.